socprime/the-prime-hunt/README.md

 6. If you need to reset the extension, go to the Extensions page in your browser's settings and click **Reload** (or the related icon).
 Reloading does not affect the custom settings of position and size of extension, integrations, and watching fields (to reset them you should clear specific keys in your browser’s local storage.)

 ## Search Settings

+**Note:** When using integrations with third-party services, do not send to them any sensitive information.

 Custom integration names and URLs are stored as the `the-prime-hunt--extension--integrations` key in the local storage of your browser (developer tools > Application > Local Storage > your security platform).
 If you delete the value of the key (right-click > Delete) or click **Restore Defaults** in the extension's UI, the default names and URLs are used.

 ![Restore defaults](.readme/restore_defaults.png)